PulteGroup, Inc. research snapshot

 Business essence

-PulteGroup is paid when households buy new homes and when the company attaches mortgage, title, and related services.
-The customer is buying location, floor plan, financing access, delivery certainty, and brand trust.
+PulteGroup is paid when households buy a new home and when its mortgage, title, and related services attach to the sale.
+The customer is buying location, floor plan, financing access, delivery certainty, and brand trust across Centex, Pulte Homes, Del Webb, DiVosta, and John Wieland.

 Moat

-PHM has scale, land control, local operating knowledge, supplier purchasing power, a broad brand portfolio, and mortgage capture.
+PHM has a 228,000-lot pipeline with 55% option control, scale purchasing, local operating knowledge, a broad brand portfolio, an 85% mortgage capture rate, and a low-leverage balance sheet.
 The moat is real but cyclical, because competitors can discount and housing demand is sensitive to rates.

 Munger risk inversion

-The thesis fails if affordability stays poor, incentives rise, land bought at high prices locks in lower margins, orders fall, buyer cancellations increase, or capital returns continue while the cycle turns down.
+The thesis fails if affordability stays strained, incentives stay elevated near 10.4%, land bought at higher prices locks in lower margins, oil and lumber costs push house costs higher, orders stall, or capital returns continue while the cycle turns down.

 Management